kruser1/COVID19/COVID19-early-signs/README.md

 # COVID19

 <h2>COVID-19: Early Signs</h2>
  A project for analyzing the likelihood of coronavirus presence in a state prior to the date of the first confirmed case.
-Project details below.
+File description, disclaimer, and project details below.

 <h3>File description:</h3>